grace-notes/website/contents/topics/soul.md

 ---
-title: Soul
+title: "Soul, The Human"
-display_title: The Soul
+pdf: "soul.pdf"
-description:  Man is aware of his own existence and is able to relate to both animate and inanimate life on earth.
+description: "Man is aware of his own existence and is able to relate to both animate and inanimate life on earth."
 template: lesson.jade
 ---